British Christmas Pudding with Brandy Sauce

 It is always steamed using a thick, ceramic bowl called a pudding basin, which gives it its distinctive shape.
 Once the dough is added to the bowl, it is tightly covered with parchment paper and foil tied with string, then steamed in a large pan for 7 hours.
 Yep, not a misprint… 7 hours!

-Make ahead Christmas pudding
+Make ahead Christmas pudding recipe

 The pudding is best when made ahead, way ahead.
 You can make the mix up to a year ahead as it just gets better with age.
-I think it tastes just as good if made only days ahead.
+I think it tastes just as good if made only days or weeks ahead.

 I like to make and steam the pudding about a week or so before Christmas Day.
 When it is cooled, wrap in parchment paper and a layer of foil and refrigerate.
 The night before you’re serving leave on the counter at room temperature, still wrapped.
 Warm (while wrapped) in a 300°F/150°C oven for 30-45 minutes.

-How to serve British Christmas Pudding
+How to serve British Christmas Pudding with Brandy Sauce

 Traditionally, a little brandy is poured over and ignited which results in a beautiful blue and orange glow (see picture).
 Sliced, served on on a plate with warm brandy cream sauce (or fresh cream).
 Come to think of it… a mug of Baileys Belgian Hot Chocolate would also complement it nicely!